Chicken Artichoke Pasta Recipe

 Season with salt to taste and serve.

-Store leftovers in an airtight container and keep in the fridge for up to three days.
+Store leftovers in an airtight container and keep them in the fridge for up to three days.

 A side view looking just over the edge of a white serving bowl showing this artichoke chicken pasta.